infernojs/inferno/README.md

 ## Differences from React

-- Inferno is much smaller in size, `7kb` vs `45kb` gzip.
+- Inferno is much smaller in size, `8kb` vs `45kb` gzip.
 This means Inferno is faster to transfer over the network but more importantly, is *much* faster to parse – this makes a big impact on mobile.
 - Inferno is considerably faster than React.
 This doesn't apply to only benchmarks, but real-world applications that companies have converted to Inferno from React.
 Ranging from 40% - 110% performance improvement with Inferno `1.0`.
 No other React-like library gets close to this performance gain over React.
-- Inferno doesn't have a synthetic event system like React does.
-There are pros and cons (size and performance vs delegation and unification of browser events) to having one and we believe that by default, using the native browser event system is "good enough" for most apps today.
-We however plan on adding an add-on synthetic event system in the future to cater for those who need it.
+- Inferno doesn't have a fully synthetic event system like React does.
+Inferno has a partially synthetic event system, instead opting to only delegate certain events (such as `onClick`).
 - Inferno doesn't support React Native.
 Inferno was only designed for the browser/server with the DOM in mind.
 - Inferno doesn't support string refs – although this can be enabled using `inferno-compat`.
 We don't recommend using them, they are the source of many memory leaks and performance issues in real-world apps.
 Stick with function callback refs instead.
 - Inferno includes `render` on the main core package, rather than have a `InfernoDOM` package like React does.
 We used to do it that way, but we found people simply didn't like it given we don't support native.
 Furthermore, by not splitting them, we improved performance and bundle sizes.